vnguyendon/gw-config-apis/bot/sequences/v2/SequenceDefinition_HowTo.md

      the visible question
      - if the question is a child question present in a choice list, then this label is used as the label shown in choice list not as a separe question for the next step.

-* OptionalFeedback:
+* OptionalPrompt:
   * mandatory : false
   * type : object =>
       * Type : string, defining the type of the feedback to show user (Image, AnimatedGif, Video, ...).
 This can be necessary to choose how to display the feedback
       * Source : string, defining the origin of the media used for the feedback (can be Custom, Giphy, Youtube,...)
       * Id : string, something that identifies uniquely the media to show. it can be a full Url or a unique id for the choosen source.
+      * AdditionalLabels: Array of labels dictionary(string,string). this contains additional labels that will printed before the question as an optional prompt
-  * comments: this optional feedback, if present, will be something that we'll show to the users between the presentation of the question and the choices
+  * comments: this optional prompt, if present, will be something that we'll show to the users between the presentation of the question and the choices

 ## Question